KittyGiraudel/SJSJ/_glossary/MOOTOOLS.md

 ---
 title: MooTools
-description: a collection of JavaScript utilities designed for the intermediate to advanced JavaScript developer.
+excerpt: a collection of JavaScript utilities designed for the intermediate to advanced JavaScript developer.
 It allows you to write powerful and flexible code with its elegant, well documented, and coherent APIs
 ---

 # MooTools